lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Usage**: `src/components/layouts/ResultsLayout2.tsx`
   - Continue toggling `isSourceModalOpen` via the Source button; no additional layout overrides are required now that the modal self-manages its fullscreen styling.

+- **Component**: `src/pages/GameRoundPage.tsx`
+  - Solo routes now consult `hasRoundResultsBeenVisited(roomId, roundNumber)` before rendering.
+If the matching results screen was already viewed, the round route immediately redirects back to the results URL so players cannot revisit the guessing UI after seeing the outcome.
+- **Component**: `src/pages/RoundResultsPage.tsx`
+  - Entering a round results route calls `markRoundResultsVisited(roomId, roundNumber)`, which tags the visit in `localStorage`.
+Each round uses a distinct key (`gh_results_visited:{roomId}:r{round}`), so future rounds in the same room continue to function normally while preventing re-entry to already completed rounds.
+- **Utility**: `src/utils/roomState.ts`
+  - Added helpers `markRoundResultsVisited`, `hasRoundResultsBeenVisited`, and `clearRoomResultsVisited` to centralize read/write access to the visit markers.
+Call `clearRoomResultsVisited(roomId)` if you introduce flows that need to reset state for replay/debug purposes.

 ### Timeout Toast Styling (2025-10-29)

 - **Component**: `src/pages/GameRoundPage.tsx`
   - The "Time's Up" toast now renders with an 80% opaque white background (`bg-white/80`) to improve legibility over gameplay visuals.
   - The toast close button is forced visible via `[toast-close]` selectors so players can always dismiss the notification immediately after automatic submission.

+### Timeout Submissions Award Zero XP (2025-10-30)

+- **Component**: `src/pages/GameRoundPage.tsx`
+  - `handleTimeComplete` now keeps `guessYear` and coordinates `null` when the player never made a guess, and only calculates XP when data exists.
+  - This ensures auto-submitted rounds without guesses persist as `0` XP/accuracy instead of falling back to the actual year.

 ### Toast Stacking Order Above Auth Modal (2025-10-30)